gujord/OpenAPI-MCP/README.md

 }
 ```

-**Note: This configuration will soon change to support multiple servers.**
+This configuration demonstrates a generic MCP server that can be registered and invoked by external LLM integrations.

 ## Usage

 ### List Available Endpoints

-List endpoints from the OpenAPI spec:
+List endpoints from the OpenAPI spec.
+The response is a JSON-RPC 2.0 message that includes a top-level `server_name` field:

 ```bash
 python3 src/openapi-mcp.py api list-endpoints --output json